 Brushing and flossing can be difficult for small hands.

-Therefore, you want to make sure you choose oral hygiene products that are kid-friendly.
+Therefore, you want to make sure you choose kid-friendly oral hygiene products.

 Power toothbrushes, toddler toothbrushes, and flosses with dull edges are all a good idea.

-Because small children don’t yet have the dexterity to use “adult-sized” oral hygiene products, they’ll find these products much easier to use.
+Because small children don’t yet have the dexterity to use “adult-sized” oral hygiene products, they’ll find them much easier.
 Which in turn will make their daily brushing routine all that more enjoyable.

 Are You Ready to Help Your Kids Step Up Their Oral Hygiene?